testpress/streams-docs/docs/server-api/live-stream.md

 To fetch the RTMP URL and stream key, you need to wait for the status to change to "Available."
 Once the status changes, you will receive the required information via a webhook.

 :::

+## Schedule a live stream and start the server later

 ## Schedule a live stream